 Because of her new work-at-home lifestyle choice, she’s launched Jane’s Retirement Planning.

 Although Mary might have some customers that are grandparents or simply people looking for gift ideas, she’s elected to zoom in on new moms as her primary target audience.
 These are younger women, about age 25-35.
-They’re likely looking for valuable tips, strategies and products that simplify their busy lives.
+They’re likely looking for valuable tips, strategies, and products that simplify their busy lives.
 They also want to give their young ones a good start in life.
 They’re looking for ideas and products that will nourish their growing minds.
 Although some new moms may be financially well off, the majority of them will be frugal.
 New parents have new expenses!
 They may splurge from time to time, but they’d be very interested in good deals, frugal finds, and freebies.

 Jane knows that potential personal investors need to have at least some money, but she’s decided to focus on professionals nearing retirement.
 These folks will be relatively well educated, successful adults who earn professional incomes.
-They’re looking for some serious strategies to grow their savings and potentially achieve an early retirement.
+They’re looking for some serious strategies to grow their savings and potentially achieve early retirement.
 Their careers keep them quite busy, so they’d likely be willing and able to pay for professional financial planning.
 They’d shop around for trustworthy advisors.
 They’ll be looking for a proven track record, credibility, and perhaps some testimonials from their peers.

 It’s time for Mary and Jane to fill their plates at the Marketing Buffet.

 Mary feels that her audience would enjoy a fun, easy-going website.
 New moms are tired!
 They’d appreciate some relaxation and a good laugh.
 Mary will keep her content fairly simple without compromising quality.
-She’ll use audio/visual aids to engage the busy and bleary eyed moms.
-She’ll host exciting contests, prizes and giveaways to create some “buzz” – and hopefully entice her audience to come back for more.
+She’ll use audio/visual aids to engage the busy and bleary-eyed moms.
+She’ll host exciting contests, prizes and giveaways to create some “buzz” – and hopefully, entice her audience to come back for more.

 For Jane, it’s crucial that prospective clients feel that she is trustworthy, competent, and knowledgeable.
 Would you put your savings in the hands of a stranger?
 Jane presents herself as professional and wise.
 She includes a well written “resume” of her accreditations and accomplishments.
 She posts testimonials of satisfied clients.
-She adds a personal touch by including a friendly but professional photo of herself, and sprinkles her writing with clever wit and the occasional anecdote.
-With this personalization, she’ll seem like less of a “stranger,” but a down-to-earth, likeable, and accessible woman.
+She adds a personal touch by including a friendly but professional photo of herself and sprinkles her writing with clever wit and the occasional anecdote.
+With this personalization, she’ll seem like less of a “stranger,” but a down-to-earth, likable, and accessible woman.